kkrt-labs/kakarot-rpc/README.md

 ### Dev mode with [Katana](https://github.com/dojoengine/dojo/tree/main/crates/katana)

-To run a local StarknetOS client, you can use Katana.
+To run a local Starknet sequencer, you can use Katana.
 Katana, developed by the Dojo team, is a sequencer designed to aid in local development.
 It allows you to perform all Starknet-related activities in a local environment, making it an efficient platform for development and testing.
 To run Katana and deploy the Kakarot zkEVM (a set of Cairo smart contracts implementing the EVM):

 ```console
 make run-katana